Buying Your First Guitar

 Ask me for my opinion

 If ever you’re in doubt or you just can’t decide between a few different options that you’ve seen around, don’t hesitate to drop me a message and I’ll do my best to help out!
-The best way to get in touch with me is via my facebook fan page.
+The best way to get in touch with me is via my facebook fan page, or fill out the contact form linked on the menu bar at the top of this page.

 Hopefully this guide has answered some of your questions and will help you to choosing your first guitar!
 Enjoy your searching.